1948 Donora smog: Media coverage and influence

 The Donora event led to the first large-scale epidemiological investigation of an environmental health disaster in the United States.

 An account of the smog was published in 1950 by the noted medical writer Berton Roueché in The New Yorker under the title "The Fog".
 Together with another article, "A Pig From Jersey" (about a mass-case of foodborne illness), this article won him the 1950 Albert Lasker Medical Journalism Award.
 "The Fog" was later included in his celebrated collection of short stories Eleven Blue Men.

 Devra Davis' 2002 novel When Smoke Ran Like Water starts with the Donora Smog.

 The 2009 novel Don't Kill the Messenger by Joel Pierson features a fictional town, Wyandotte, Pennsylvania, which became a ghost town after a smog incident, based on the Donora Smog.

+In 2023 Andy McPhee's book, Donora Death Fog: Clean Air and the Tragedy of a Pennsylvania Mill Town, was published by the University of Pittsburgh Press.

 An hour-long documentary, Rumor of Blue Sky, produced by Andrew Maietta and Janet Whitney, aired on WQED TV in April 2009.
 The film features archival images and interviews with survivors of the environmental tragedy.

 The Donora smog incident was mentioned in Netflix's The Crown in 2016, when it depicted a similar incident in London in 1952.

 The Weather Channel produced an episode of When Weather Changed History on the Donora smog incident.
 The incident would be revisited in a later Weather Channel series, Weather That Changed The World.

+The 2024 podcast "Cement City", about two journalists who live for three years in Donora, includes extensive discussion of the smog incident in episode 1.

 In 1995, the Pennsylvania Historical and Museum Commission installed a historical marker noting the historic importance of the event.